2022 Alabama Senate election: District 23

-First term Democratic Senator Malika Sanders-Fortier retired to run in the 2022 Alabama gubernatorial election, eventually losing in a runoff to Yolanda Flowers.
-Former Selma mayor Darrio Melton, Former Democratic State Senator and Sanders-Fortier's father Hank Sanders, former candidate for Selma mayor Thayer Spencer and accountant Robert Stewart all ran in the primary to replace Sanders-Fortier.
+First term Democratic senator Malika Sanders-Fortier retired to run in the 2022 Alabama gubernatorial election, eventually losing in a runoff to Yolanda Flowers.
+Former Selma mayor Darrio Melton, former Democratic state senator and Sanders-Fortier's father Hank Sanders, former candidate for Selma mayor Thayer Spencer and accountant Robert Stewart all ran in the primary to replace Sanders-Fortier.
 However, no candidate won more than half of the vote so Sanders and Stewart advanced to a runoff.
 In the runoff, Stewart defeated Sanders by about ten percentage points.
-Butler County School Board member Michael Nimmer was nominated by the Republican Party and political consultant Portia Shepherd was nominated by the Libertarian Party to run for the seat, respectively.
+Butler County School Board member Michael Nimmer was nominated by the Republican Party, and political consultant Portia Shepherd was nominated by the Libertarian Party to run for the seat.

 Endorsements

 District 24

-5th term incumbent Democratic Senator and Minority Leader Bobby Singleton has represented the 24th District since 2005.
-Demopolis native Richard Benderson was nominated by the Libertarian Party and is challenging Singleton in the general election.
+Fifth term incumbent Democratic senator and Minority Leader Bobby Singleton had represented the 24th District since 2005.
+Demopolis native Richard Benderson was nominated by the Libertarian Party and challenged Singleton in the general election.